TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 3/Job 3.23.md

 ---

-[ Why is light given] to a man whose way is hid, And whom God hath hedged in?
+Why is light given to a man whose way is hidden, whom God has hedged in?